Second-Order Extended Kalman Filter for Extended Object and Group Tracking: Relationship to the Random Matrix Measurement Model

 \section{Relationship to the Random Matrix Measurement Model}

 The random matrix approach introduced in \cite{Feldmann2008} employs the likelihood function

-where \begin{itemize} \item $\mat{X}_k$ is a symmetric positive definite matrix that specifies the elliptic extent, \item Constant scaling $c\in \IR$, e.g., to match uniform noise, \item $\mat{Q}_k^i$ is the measurement noise covariance. \end{itemize} Actually, the corresponding likelihood function of measurement equation \Eq{eqn:multmeas} coincides with \Eq{eqn:likelihood} if $h_k^i$ is Gaussian distributed.
+where \begin{itemize} \item $\mat{X}_k$ is a symmetric positive definite matrix that specifies the elliptic extend, \item $c\in \IR$ is a constant scaling factor, e.g., to match uniform measurement spread, \item $\mat{Q}_k^i$ is the measurement noise covariance. \end{itemize} Actually, the corresponding likelihood function of measurement equation \Eq{eqn:multmeas} coincides with \Eq{eqn:likelihood} if $h_k^i$ is Gaussian distributed.
 Only the parameterization of the ellipse differs.
 In order to show that, we first note that any covariance matrix $\mat{X}_k$ can be written as

 with

 In this manner, \Eq{eqn:multmeas} can be written as